 Jorge Abascal has extensive experience in Microsoft Domain/Network design, restructure, upgrade, and troubleshooting, acquired over ten years of Information Management Systems support, seven of those as a Senior Systems Administrator.
 A graduate of Mt.
 Sierra College with a Microsoft Certified Professional on Windows 2000, Windows 2000 Advanced Server, Design Active Directory Services and A+ certifications, as well as formal training on Windows 2000/2003 MCSE official Curriculum, Cisco Official Networking Academy.

-Mr. Abascal has been working at T.H.E Clinic, Inc. since June 2008.
+Mr. Abascal has been working at T.H.E.
+Health and Wellness Centers since June 2008.
 He manages all the administrative network operations and oversees its development.
 In this capacity he engages in strategic planning for the implementation of new technologies and highly dependable networks.